JoseBlanca/seq_crumbs/README.rst

     It filters sequences according to a length threshold.

 filter_by_name
     It filters the sequences with a list of names given in a file.

+filter_by_blast
+    It filters the sequences using blast

 trim_by_case
     It trims the sequences according to its case.